 Well, that’s great, but I’m sure you understand the importance of having a website, right?

-And there’s no doubt in my own mind that if you had a website from the very start, you would have ‘most likely’ attracted a lot more business.
+And there’s no doubt in my own mind that if you had a website from the very start, you would have definitely attracted a lot more customers to your business.

 That being said, you may have stumbled upon this page still wondering whether you should create a website for your business, or not.

 Well, here are some things to think about.